C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 By Eliane Schmid

 All the different map examples you have studied above, have shown how varied the design of maps can be, despite the existence of a set of elements that most maps ought to include.
 We have also learned, that the primary goal of mapping is to pass on information: map users should get a spatial sense and understanding of data, as well as engage with a specific story.
 But beyond these more conventional examples of maps, there is also a movement to uncloak maps from their scientific veil.
-Maps do not depict the one truth.
-We learned in the story On Exactitude in Science that this is neither possible nor desirable.
+Maps do not depict *the one* truth.
+We learned in the story *Of Exactitude in Science* that this is neither possible nor desirable.

-### 5.a
+### 5.a Reading maps against the grain

 Watch the first 6 minutes of [This Is Not an Atlas - A Documentary on Counter-Cartographies](https://www.youtube.com/watch?v=T8-GKyy3j6I).